Chicago Spinal Cord Injury Attorney Serving Cook County and DuPage County

 An injury to your spinal cord can occur in the flash of an eye and have a permanent impact on the lives of you and your family members.
 Victims of spinal cord injuries may require extensive rehabilitation, experimental treatments, and in the most severe cases, round-the-clock in-home care.
 This may be a level of care that your family simply can’t afford without help.

 Fortunately, you may have options to recover for the injuries you’ve received in an accident which caused damage to your spinal cord.
-Chicago area personal injury lawyer John Fairman is experienced in representing victims of traumatic injuries in claims for money damages for spinal cord injuries.
+Chicago area spinal cord injury attorney John Fairman is experienced in representing victims of traumatic injuries in claims for money damages for spinal cord injuries.
 Consult with John Fairman today to find out if you could have a legal claim for compensation for lost wages, medical expenses, and pain and suffering after a spinal cord injury in Illinois.

 Types of spinal cord injuries